Manufacture Your Day by ALLOWING YOURSELF TO BE HUMAN

 How can you influence your current character life position?

 Challenge yourself by starting to do things differently.
-Acknowledge that it may serve you well to evaluate what your inner “little voice” tells you about yourself and at others.
+Acknowledge that it may serve you well to evaluate what your inner “little voice” tells you about yourself and others.

 If you get into the mentally healthy state of “okayness”, it will help you to become more tolerant of others, and this will have a tremendous impact on how you communicate with the people around you.